Embedding Integration

 # Step 2: Sharing Custom Tutorials

-If you want to upload custom tutorials for the desktop version, follow these steps:
+If you want to show custom tutorials, follow these steps:

 Construct the URL with the custom tutorials parameters: